 Frizzle top is the name of the condition often seen in manganese deficient sagos.
 Manganese is a micronutrient found in the soil that is important to palms and sago palms.
 Read on to learn more about treating this problem in your sagos.

 Sometimes the soil just doesn’t have enough manganese.
 Other times manganese deficient sagos are seen in soils with a pH that is too high (too alkaline) or too low (too acidic) and sandy.
 This makes it too difficult for the soil to retain manganese.
 It is also more difficult for the sago palm to absorb manganese when the pH is off.
 Sandy soils also have a hard time retaining nutrients.

 This sago palm manganese deficiency starts as yellow spots on the new upper leaves.
 As it continues, the leaves become progressively more yellow, then brown and frizzled looking.
 Left unchecked, sago palm manganese deficiency can kill the plant.

 Treating Sago Palm Manganese Deficiency

 However, if your manganese deficient sagos are afflicted with a more severe case of frizzle top, you will need to do more.
 Again, this is most likely due to a pH imbalance or micronutrient deficient soil.
 Apply manganese sulfate to the soil.
-You may be instructed to apply five pounds of manganese sulfate to the soil, but that is only correct for large sized manganese deficient sagos planted in high pH (alkaline) soils.
+You may be instructed to apply 5 pounds (2 kg.) of manganese sulfate to the soil, but that is only correct for large sized manganese deficient sagos planted in high pH (alkaline) soils.
 If you have a small sago palm, you may only need a few ounces of manganese sulfate.

 Know your soil pH.
 Use your pH meter.
 Check with your local extension or plant nursery.

 Treating manganese deficiency in sagos is quite easy.
 Don’t wait until your leaves get completely brown and frizzled.
-Jump on the problem early and keep your sago palm beautiful year round.
+Jump on the problem early and keep your sago palm beautiful year-round.